-The purchase price in the Inductis Acquisition is subject to a working capital adjustment based on the net working capital of Inductis and its subsidiaries as of June 30, 2006.
-Net working capital means all current consolidated assets of Inductis and its subsidiaries, as determined in accordance with GAAP, less all current liabilities and all current and long-term debt of Inductis and its subsidiaries, as determined in accordance with GAAP.
-Based on net working capital at June 30, 2006, we are required to pay approximately \$0.5 million as additional consideration to the former holders of Inductis securities in the form of cash.
+The purchase price in the Inductis Acquisition is subject to a working capital adjustment based on the net working capital (as defined in the Inductis Acquisition agreement) of Inductis and its subsidiaries as of June 30, 2006.
+Based on such determination, we could be required to pay additional consideration to the former holders of Inductis common stock in the form of cash.